moleculea/newscapture/README.rst

 Applicability
 _____________
 * MediaWiki site which is routinely maintained with `Pywikipediabot <http://www.mediawiki.org/wiki/Manual:Pywikipediabot>`_
-* External news site which does not provide RSS feed, but has only an index page of news titles (URLs is ID-incremented)
+* External news site which does not provide RSS feed, but has only an index page of news titles (URLs are ID-incremented)

 Prerequisite
 ____________